ryanq47/WhisperNet/Documentation/ObsidianDocs/General/Naming & general/Error Handling & logging.md

 #### Logging.Critical

 Anything that is so bad, that it requires the program, or current thread to exit.
 Keep this at a minimal whenever possible

+#### Logging philosophy.
+The Server will (try to) log as much as possible, that includes client IP addresses, etc. It's up to the clients to disable sending that info on their end.